deobald/notes/data across time xtdb.md

 space = record - size, shape, form

 ex: “like” a post = did the user really LIKE it? what were they actually feeling? heart rate data?
 EEG? fmri?

+## read vs write confusion

+- event-driven vs event-sourced
+- open source is not “anyone can contribute”
+- an open university is not “anyone can declare the syllabus”